-I’ve plenty of frozen fruits in the freezer, so just for now I am bagging up and placing alongside the damson pulp, black currents and frozen raspberries for later pursuits.
+I’ve plenty of frozen fruits in the freezer, so just for now I am bagging up and placing alongside the pulped plums, peaches, strawberries, black currents and frozen raspberries for later pursuits.

 It is with some (obvious) dismay that I write my diary entry tonight!
 I had lined up several possible titles!
 How about lunatic fringe, hair raising, or indeed, on the fringe of things – the possibilities are endless!
 Okay, somehow Tara had smuggled up to their bedrooms, a pair of child safe scissors.

 I am absolutely devastated with what she has created in the aftermath of Tara’s idea of ‘a quick trim’.
 I wouldn’t mind so much, but they have all seen the hairdresser in the last few weeks, giving them all the perfect haircut.